healthmap/epicore-open/README.md

 The development URL is at https://epicore.org/~dev

+All of your commits to the epicore git repo are automatically deployed to the development environment, so you don't need to do anything to see your changes.

 The development environment is identical to the  production environment, except it uses a test database.
-This allows testing of all functionality without effecting production.
+This allows testing of all functionality without affecting production.

-All commits to the epicore git repo are automatically deployed to the development environment, so you don't need to do anything to see your changes.

 Development deployment status: [![Deployment status from DeployBot](https://boston-childrens-hosptial.deploybot.com/badge/23779030056625/85433.svg)](http://deploybot.com)